cfusting/arctic-browning/README.md

 ## Results
 This research is currently in progress.

-Literature Cited
+### Literature Cited

-<a name="lc-1"></a>1.
-Greenness 15.
+1. Greenness 15.
 Arctic Program Available at: http://arctic.noaa.gov/Report-Card/Report-Card-2015/ArtMID/5037/ArticleID/221/Tundra-Greenness.
-(Accessed: 25th January 2017)
+(Accessed: 25th January 2017)<a name="lc-1"></a>
-<a name="lc-2"></a>2.
-Bjerke, J. W. et al. Record-low primary productivity and high plant damage in the Nordic Arctic Region in 2012 caused by multiple weather events and pest outbreaks.
+2. Bjerke, J. W. et al. Record-low primary productivity and high plant damage in the Nordic Arctic Region in 2012 caused by multiple weather events and pest outbreaks.
 Environ.
 Res.
 Lett.
-9, 84006 (2014).
+9, 84006 (2014).<a name="lc-2"></a>